 Carbs and sugar, sugar and carbs, they go hand in hand together.
-Certain fruits can be extremely high in sugar and some vegetables have tons of carbs…therefore not so great for a low carb diet, especially those with type 2 diabetes.
+Certain fruits can be extremely high in sugar and some vegetables have tons of carbs and should be avoided on a low carb diet, especially those with type 2 diabetes.

 According to Bonnie Taub-Dix, a registered dietitian, there are some great options out there, in moderation of course.

 I’m here to help you find the right ones for your low carb diet!

 Your low carb Fruits and Vegetables printable list👇

 We’ve got the top 7 healthy, low sugar fruits and veggies for you in an easy downloadable, printable list.